Ingenol (On the skin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any skin infections.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems or any skin infections.

 - Do not use this medicine on skin that has not healed from any previous drug or surgical treatment.